 It seems that whenever the seasons change and the latest fresh local produce begins to show up at the market, my crazy mind turns to

 pizza!
-We love pizza here at The Café and when I start seeing delightful new seasonal ingredients displayed here, there and everywhere, my mind starts spinning and creating ………… and next thing you know we have a new favorite (like this one, this one or this one, all seasonal inspirations)
+We love pizza here at The Café and when I start seeing delightful new seasonal ingredients displayed here, there and everywhere, my mind starts spinning and creating, and next thing you know we have a new favorite.

 That's exactly what happened earlier this fall when I encountered the first lovely sweet potatoes at the market, piled high and crying to be transformed into something delicious (at least that's what they seemed to be saying to me)!

 I filled up a bag and into my cart they went.
 When I got home I peeled, diced and roasted a bunch of them and made a yummy salad.
 With a double batch of the roasted sweet potatoes, I had a few more ideas, one of them being a pizza.
 I played around with the recipe for a while, making several versions, testing each one out on family and friends and tweaking it a bit here and there.
 It's now ready for you, and I hope you'll love it as much as we do!

 - 6 slices applewood smoked bacon each piece cut into quarters, lenthwise

 - 4 sprigs fresh rosemary about 3" long

 - for the sweet potatoes: